apuapaquola/rf/tutorials/install.md

 ## IMPORTANT

 RF has some problems with older versions of Make
-If you have a older version, please upgrade
+If you have an older version, please upgrade

 To check make version: